forwardnetworks/network-query-engine/README.md

 NQE allows network operators to easily build verification checks - for example, to perform sanity checks or to display information - that work across the entire fleet of devices in their network.

 This repository helps you get started with NQE.
-In particular, it provides information on the [Data Coverage](#data-coverage), the [Relationship to OpenConfig](#open-config) and reference to dedicated GitHub repos with more information about the supported [Interfaces and Examples](#interfaces-examples).
+In particular, it provides information on the [Data Coverage](#data-coverage), the [Relationship to OpenConfig](#open-config) and reference to dedicated GitHub repositories with more information about the supported [Interfaces and Examples](#interfaces-examples).

 If you'd like to start out with more background on NQE, please check out [this blog post](https://www.forwardnetworks.com/blog/network-query-engine).